Does Alcohol Withdrawal Cause Seizures florida

 Who is at Risk for Alcohol Withdrawal Seizures?

 As indicated previously, not everyone who undergoes alcohol withdrawal will experience seizures, as only 10 percent of patients suffer an alcohol withdrawal seizure while detoxing.
 While a relatively large portion of people do not have a seizure, certain risk factors can make someone more likely to experience seizures.
 For example, experts report that withdrawal symptoms are more severe among people with previous cases of alcohol withdrawal, due to a process called kindling, in which the nervous system becomes extremely overactive from repeated withdrawal.
-Someone who has a long history of alcohol abuse and who repeatedly undergoes withdrawal may therefore be more likely to suffer from a seizure when giving up drinking.
+Someone who has a long history of alcohol misuse and who repeatedly undergoes withdrawal may therefore be more likely to suffer from a seizure when giving up drinking.

 According to a 2006 publication of The Journal of Emergency Medicine, there are additional risk factors for alcohol withdrawal seizures.
 These include brain lesions, having an epilepsy diagnosis, and the use of other substances.
 Another report, included in a 2012 edition of Biological Psychiatry, found that older age and cigarette smoking were linked to alcohol withdrawal seizures.